How is pre-ICO different from ICO?

 Who can participate in an ICO?

-An ICO usually happens after an infrastructure is finished and software or application development is ready to begin.
+An ICO usually happens after infrastructure is completed and software or application development is ready to begin.
 Unlike a pre-sale campaign, which lasts for some days or a week, an ICO lasts for a longer period, usually 4 weeks.

 Like pre-ICO, there are many benefits of joining an ICO.
 By investing in tokens, you get an asset at a lower price, which you can sell later at a higher price.
 Moreover, you get a bonus when you join an ICO.
-The bonus usually gets lower with every passing week while the value of each token increases on the contrary.
+The bonus usually gets lower with every passing week while the value of each token keeps on increasing.
 To get the cheapest price of coins, along with a high bonus, it is advisable to invest in tokens in the first week.

 Whether pre-ICO or ICO, both give a good chance to a company to raise sufficient funds for its blockchain project.
 This is the reason why more and more people are keen to know how to setup an initial coin offering to make the most of it.